ashwinkumar12345/intro_to_html/README.md

 <a name="WritinganewHTML"></a>
 > ## Writing HTML

-Open up `jsbin.com` and type up in the following HTML code.
+Open up `jsbin.com` and type up in the following HTML code:

 ```
 <!DOCTYPE html>